-17.9 The Trust is committed to ensuring an environment that actively discourages abuse and challenges the attitudes which underlie it.
-There will be a clear ethos in all settings that abuse will never be tolerated or passed off as 'banter'.
+- 17.9 The Trust is committed to ensuring an environment that actively discourages abuse and challenges the attitudes which underlie it.
+There will be a clear ethos in all settings that abuse will never be tolerated or passed off as 'banter'. - 17.10 The Trust will take steps to try to minimise or prevent peer on peer abuse.
+These will include, but are not limited to, the following: - A strong preventative education programme. - Staff training. - Information and guidance provided to parents/carers. - Student voice utilised to ensure education programmes are fit for purpose.